2020 NBA Bubble: Rules

 The NBA produced a rule book of more than 100 pages to protect its players in an attempt to salvage the remainder of the season.
 Rules included isolation periods, testing requirements, and the potential for financial penalties.
 Any players subject to isolation periods when a game was scheduled had to forego participating in the game to complete their isolation.
 The NBA had a hotline allowing people to anonymously report players who broke the rules of the bubble, which players referred to as the "snitch hotline".
 Players always had to wear masks, with eating and exercise being exceptions.
 Additionally, staff working at these facilities had to wear masks and gloves at all times, though the staff were not required to quarantine.

-Players were not required to join the bubble, and at least ten players declined to join their teams.
-Nobody was allowed to have guests, and all food was prepared within the bubble.
+Players were not required to join the bubble, and at least ten players declined to join their teams, including Brooklyn Nets guard Kyrie Irving and Los Angeles Lakers guard Avery Bradley.
+Irving declined to participate due to his desire to focus on ongoing social justice issues, while Bradley opted out due to his six-year-old son battling an respiratory illness.
+Despite his withdrawal, Bradley still was awarded an NBA championship ring due to the Lakers winning the title.
+Guests were not allowed, and all food was prepared within the bubble.
 Only four players were cited for violating the rules of the bubble: Lou Williams, Richaun Holmes, Bruno Caboclo, and Danuel House.

 Players were allowed to use many of the Disney facilities, such as pools, golf courses, bicycles, gaming areas, barbers, bowling, ping pong, and spa services.
 RFID-enabled MagicBands, which are normally used at Walt Disney World for hotel keys and other admissions and personalization features at theme park attractions, were utilized as a check-in and contact tracing mechanism, and could be used to restrict access to practice facilities and courts if one had not completed a daily health monitoring review.

 Impact on media production

-National broadcaster ESPN, in partnership with the NBA and the league's other broadcaster Turner, set up a 100-plus camera infrastructure surrounding the three arenas being used at the ESPN Wide World of Sports Complex.
+National broadcaster ESPN, in partnership with the NBA and the league's other broadcaster TNT, set up a 100-plus camera infrastructure surrounding the three arenas being used at the ESPN Wide World of Sports Complex.
 The national broadcasts also had additional cameras to provide new angles, including a "rail cam" at the side of the court, and free-throw line cameras.
 ESPN and Turner production staff and some on-air hosts were present inside the "bubble".
 ESPN and Turner had many announcers, play-by-play, color, and other commentators physically present to call bubble games.
 For regional broadcasters, live feeds were fed to their respective studio for calling and broadcasting.

 While most ESPN and Turner announcers were in the bubble, 79-year-old Turner play-by-play commentator Marv Albert and 87-year-old ESPN color commentator Hubie Brown declined to participate citing their advanced ages as potential risks for severe illness from COVID-19.